JanneMattila/azure-firewall-demo/README.md

 <summary>Hint to get you started...</summary>

 Open `firewall/3-vnet/deploy.bicep` and look for `Allow-VNET-To-Internet-Application-Rules` rule collection.
-It already contains rule for `github.com` as example.
+It already contains rule for `dotnet.microsoft.com` as example.

 </details>

 #### Find firewall logs

-- ACI communicating with `wwww.bing.com` running inside `spoke001` vnet
+- VM communicating with `wwww.bing.com` running inside `spoke001` vnet

 <details>
 <summary>Hint to get you started...</summary>

-Use IP address of ACI `10.1.0.4` and then target address in your `AZFWApplicationRule` query.
+Use IP address of VM `10.1.0.4` and then target address in your `AZFWApplicationRule` query.

 </details>